DevExpress-Examples/winwofrms-textedit-password-strength-indicator/Readme.md

 # WinForms Text Editor - Display password strength indicator

-This example creates a custom text editor that displays strength of the entered password.
+This example creates a custom text editor that displays the strength of the entered password.

 > **Note**
 >